eth-educators/launch_docs/README.md

 * [POAP (Proof of Attendance Protocol)](https://app.poap.xyz) presented by /u/worthalter
 * [The Eth2-Studymaster Program](https://reddit.com/r/ethstaker/wiki/studymaster) developed by /u/superphiz soon to be managed by /u/unvetica_solutions
 * [Eth2SCC on Twitter](https://twitter.com/eth2scc) managed by /u/LamboshiNakaghini
-* [r/ethfinance](https://reddit.com/r/ethfinance) home of a fantastic daily thread with lots of valudable conversation
+* [r/ethfinance](https://reddit.com/r/ethfinance) home of a fantastic daily thread with lots of valuable conversation
 * [Beaconcha.in](https://beaconcha.in) an Ethereum 2 chain explorer developed by bitfly where /u/butta_tribot keeps an eye on the node

 ---